Thursday, 30 May 2013

 I want to use this space to enlighten the journey of walking therapy.
 It started I believe with Freud – one of the forefathers of Counselling and Psychotherapy.
 It has been well documented that Freud used alternative methods to interact with clients.
 He would use hypnotism to relieve clients of their distress and on occasion go for walks with clients.
 The development of having clients lie on a couch was something Freud found useful when working with clients related to clients being immersed in something other than the room.
-Disassociation became something he found useful for clients to fully open up and drop guards and defences.
+Disassociation became something he found useful for clients to fully open up, drop guards and defenses.

 Collaboration whilst walking

 Looking for some creativity to my own practice I imagined another way I could work that might inject something new to the counselling process.
 Walk and Talk Therapy was born.
 I haven’t looked back since.
-Excuse the pun (humour and Analogy another way to be creative in therapy examined in On Being a Therapist Jeffrey Kottler).
+Excuse the pun (humour and analogy another way to be creative in therapy examined in On Being a Therapist Jeffrey Kottler).

-“Walking and talking is a tranquil activity as it combines movement with introspection” another useful comment was
+“Walking and talking is a tranquil activity as it combines movement with introspection”